 Her master’s thesis, supervised by Dr. Franco De Angelis, examined the changing representation of river gods from Greece to Sicily, and the social, political, and religious contexts in which these images were used.

-Carolyn is now in her third year at Yale.
+Carolyn is now in her fourth year at Yale.
 During her time here, she has had the opportunity to intern at the Yale University Art Gallery, and to travel to Greece and take part in the Summer Session of the American School of Classical Studies.
 Her main interests include Greek art, particularly pottery and votive reliefs, religion, mousikē, and the complex interplay between viewer, object, and ritual.

 - Formal Response for the Panel "Embodying the Text in the Greco-Roman World: ‘Figure Poems,’ Graffiti, Magic Squares, and Other Verbal Objects."
 Double Stories — Doubles Lives: Reflecting on Textual Objects in the Pre-Print World.
 April 2012, Yale University.

 - "Moving Beyond the Boundaries: Framing an Encounter with the Goat God."
 April 2012, Classics Graduate Colloquium at the University of North Carolina at Chapel Hill and Duke University.